-Craigmiles School of Nursing's Pre-licensure Programs are designed as hybrid programs, which include face-to-face, blended, and online courses provided in a traditional pathway.
-Courses are designed to approach instruction as a synthesis experience, emphasizing, for example, scholarly, and theoretical applications of content assigned and presented in each course, as well as hands-on learning through Nursing Learning Center (Laboratory) learning and clinical experiences.
+Craigmiles School of Nursing's Pre-licensure Programs are designed as hybrid programs, which include face-to-face, online, and blended courses provided in a traditional pathway.
+Courses are designed to approach instruction as a synthesis experience, emphasizing, for example, scholarly, and theoretical applications of content assigned and presented in each course, as well as hands-on learning through the Nursing Learning Center (Laboratory) learning and clinical experiences.